-Cancer Research UK garden wins Gold at the 2007 RHS Chelsea Flower Show
+Cancer Research UK garden wins gold at the 2008 RHS Chelsea Flower Show

-Leading charity, Cancer Research UK has won a Gold Medal at the 2007 Chelsea Flower Show for its garden.
-Designed by Chelsea Flower Show 2006 Gold Medal winner, Andy Sturgeon, the inspiration for this year's garden was the enormous amount of progress that Cancer Research UK is making in beating cancer.
+Leading charity Cancer Research UK has won a Gold Medal at the 2008 Chelsea Flower Show for its garden.
+Designed by three-time Chelsea Flower Show Gold Medal winner Andy Sturgeon, the inspiration for this year's garden was the enormous amount of progress that Cancer Research UK is making in beating cancer.

 About Cancer Research UK

 - Together with its partners and supporters, Cancer Research UK's vision is to beat cancer.

 - Cancer Research UK carries out world-class research to improve understanding of the disease and find out how to prevent, diagnose and treat different kinds of cancer.

 - Cancer Research UK ensures that its findings are used to improve the lives of all cancer patients.

 - Cancer Research UK helps people to understand cancer, the progress that is being made and the choices each person can make.

 - Cancer Research UK works in partnership with others to achieve the greatest impact in the global fight against cancer.

 - For further information about Cancer Research UK's work or to find out how to support the charity, please call 020 7009 8820 or visit our homepage.